Montenegrin First League: After independence

 In 2006, after the Independence referendum, Montenegro split from Serbia.
 Following that, Montenegrin First League is founded as top-tier national competition.
 On inaugural season, members of League became three teams from former First League of Serbia and Montenegro, seven from Second League, and two from Montenegrin Republic League.

 Between 2006 and 2017, the league consisted on 12 clubs, which played 33 matches during the season.
 From the 2017-18 season the number of participants in the Montenegrin First League was reduced to 10, with a 36 week-long competition.

 20 clubs have participated in the Montenegrin First League.
-The most successful were FK Sutjeska with four titles and FK Budućnost three national titles.
+The most successful are FK Sutjeska with five titles and FK Budućnost five national titles too.
 FK Rudar and FK Mogren won two titles.
 Other winners were FK Zeta and OFK Titograd with one title.